-.
-In contrast, DMTAUsingsolve
+Figure 1.
+Biplot showing variations of dental microwear texture anisotropy (epLsar) and complexity (Asfc) on crushing molar facets of wild-caught specimens belonging to three species of extant monkeys: the leaf-eating colobine Colobus guereza, the fruit/seed-eating mangabey Lophocebus albigena, and the opportunistic vervets Chlorocebus aethiops.
+There are quite notable overlaps between specific ranges.
+This is due to several specimens for which although an expert eye can visually differentiate surfaces (200 × 200 µm), dental microwear texture analysis cannot.
+For example, experts will count more wide scratches on the leaf-eating colobine (MNHN 1969-384) than on the opportunistic vervets (MNHN 1972-336).
+In contrast, DMTA fails to discriminate using both anisotropy (epLsar) and complexity (Asfc).
+Using trident and specifically the subsampling method to explore heterogeneity for all variables solves the issue.

-Computing heterogeneity of DMTA variables helps track the most elusive structures, but it tends to generate a “jungle of parameters” (Francisco, Brunetière, et al., 2018), that is, too many variables to keep track of a given phenomenon.
+Computing heterogeneity of DMTA variables helps track the most elusive structures, but it tends to generate a “jungle of parameters” (Francisco et al., 2018b), that is, too many variables to keep track of a given phenomenon.
 One way to bypass this issue is to compare the variables’ ability to discriminate groups, for instance using analyses of variance (ANOVAs) to find which groups can be separated using post-hoc analysis such as Tukey’s HSD or Fisher’s LSD.
-This analysis pipeline is very efficient and could separate animals according to their diet in several studies (Francisco, Blondel, et al., 2018; Francisco, Brunetière, et al., 2018; Louail et al., 2021; Merceron, Kallend, et al., 2021).
+This analysis pipeline is very efficient and could separate animals according to their diet in several studies (Francisco et al., 2018a, 2018b; Louail et al., 2021; Merceron et al., 2021b).

 Yet two more limitations can be identified.
 The first one concerns the repeatability of measures, as the code was not accessible in previous works.
 The second limitation is the ease of use since the pipeline made use of a combination of Fortran, Python, and R to collect the data.
 Consequently, fine-tuning the nature of data collection and analysis was only possible for people familiar with those languages.
-An open-source user interface would solve both issues and make measuring, analyzing, and untangling DMTA data easier, faster, and a lot more intuitive for beginners.
+An open-source graphical user interface would solve both issues and make measuring, analyzing, and untangling DMTA data easier, faster, and more intuitive for beginners.

-Here, we introduce trident, a user interface, and its associated R source package trident for measuring dental microwear textures and analyzing the discriminant ability of DMTA variables.
-It can load .SUR files, remove abnormal peaks, and measure 16 variables from 24 DMTA parameters (for a total of 384 variables) on batches.
-The computed DMTA variables (along with variables possibly added by the user on the source .txt file) can be classified according to their ability to discriminate discrete categories such as species, diet, etc trident also comes with tools to perform univariate, bivariate, and multivariate analysis.
+Here, we introduce trident, a graphical user interface, and its associated R source package trident for measuring dental microwear textures and analyzing the discriminant ability of DMTA variables.
+It can load .SUR files, remove abnormal peaks and measure 16 variables from 24 DMTA parameters (for a total of 384 variables) on batches.
+The computed DMTA variables (along with variables possibly added by the user on the source .txt file) can be classified according to their ability to discriminate discrete categories such as species, diet, and any other categorical variable. trident also comes with tools to perform univariate, bivariate, and multivariate analysis.
 All the functions can be performed from the user interface.
+It is worth noting that trident is free of access and the code is available to the scientific community.

 We then showcase its functionalities using three case studies, representative of research questions that could be answered using dental microwear analysis:

 Diet-related differences in dental microwear: The first case study is based on a controlled feeding experiment involving a single omnivorous species (Sus domesticus).
-Similar to Louail et al. (2021), animals participated in trials only differing in the dietary composition of their daily ration.
+Similarly to Louail et al. (2021), animals participated in trials only differing in the dietary composition of their daily ration.
 The influence of diet on DMTA was then quantified using trident.

 Meta-analysis of a large multi-species sample: The second case study is based on a large sample grouping 260 specimens from 15 species of cercopithecid primates of Asia and Africa.
 We used trident to detect patterns related to species, their tribe (Cercopithecini, Colobini, Papionini, and Presbytini), or their general diet according to the literature.